 Once your pre-emergent has been applied and watered in, it will begin to work.
 Remember, with pre-emergent the best results will be invisible.
 Under the surface of your Oklahoma lawn, the pre-emergent will attack seeds as they attempt to sprout.
 If you’re not seeing new weeds, the pre-emergent is working.

-- Pre-emergent begins working immediately after being watered into soil.
+- Pre-emergent begins working immediately after being watered into the soil.

 - Pre-emergent will kill germinating seeds below ground for approximately 6 weeks.